 The thing is:

 In Canada, students have to find their way in a very competitive game.
 Quite often, getting a student loan is the only solution to their problems.
-In fact, student debt in Canada statistics show about half of Canadian college graduates are in some form of student debt.
+In fact, student debt in Canada statistics show that about half of Canadian college graduates are in some form of student debt.

 So, it should come as no surprise that a student debt crisis is slowly becoming a real thing, with students facing astronomical tuition fees that have potentially far-reaching consequences.
-As it becomes harder for students to repay their debts, the lending banks can also be affected.
+As it becomes harder for students to repay their debts, lending banks can also be affected.
 This would then impact everyone linked to these banks.